MiSchroe/ioBroker.klf200/docs/en/ReadMe.md

 ### Password

 The password you need to connect to your KLF-200 interface.
-It's the same you use when connection to your box in your web browser.
+It's the same you use when connecting to your box in your web browser.

 > The default password of the KLF-200 is `velux123`, but you should have changed it, anyway!